Maui Snorkel Conditions

 - π‘ (4.0-6.5) Marginal: Fair visibility, light surge.
 Use caution.

-- π΄ (0.0-3.5) Dangerous: High surf, strong currents.
+- π΄ (0.0-3.5) Dangerous: High surf, strong currents, or heavy wave runup.
 Avoid.

 Ocean conditions can change rapidly.Β Watch the surf, waves, currents and surge on the shoreline, rocks and reefs.
 Always spend 5-10 minutes in snorkel meditation watching the conditions.Β Savor the moment.Β If the water doesnβt look clear, calm and inviting, donβt go in!